 From the outset, we knew we needed to protect the smaller independent tenants who are the backbone of the economy.
 RioCan subsequently offered those qualifying independent commercial tenants who have requested rent relief, an automatic 60-day, interest-free rent deferral, payable in the subsequent 12 months.

 The Canadian Emergency Commercial Rent Assistance Program (CECRA) is designed to provide further relief to independent retailers.
 As a responsible Canadian landlord and industry leader, we believe it is incumbent upon us to participate in the program.
 We are working with qualifying tenants to apply for the program.

 The professional third party property management teams that RioCan has engaged for our RioCan Living residential rental portfolio have implemented a number of initiatives to ensure the health, safety and security of employees and residential tenants including:

 RioCan Development Projects:

 RioCan’s construction projects remain underway.
-RioCan continues to monitor development progress daily, ensure worker safety and accommodate labour limitations, and will make necessary adjustments as the circumstances arising from COVID-19 develop
+RioCan continues to monitor development progress daily, ensure worker safety and accommodate labour limitations, and will make necessary adjustments as the circumstances arising from COVID-19 develop.

-- We provide frequent communication from the leadership team through a number of channels including email updates, FAQs and conference calls.
+We provide frequent communication from the leadership team through a number of channels including email updates, FAQs and conference calls.
 The communications provide real-time information, updates regarding protocol and keep RioCan employees connected to the business and each other, by providing insight into how RioCan is supporting tenants, employees, our communities.